elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-simple-and-complex-carbohydrates-differ-in-their-impact-on-blood-sugar-levels.md

 url: /learn/nursing/questions/how-do-simple-and-complex-carbohydrates-differ-in-their-impact-on-blood-sugar-levels
 score: -1.0
 related_article1:
-    id: 169779
+    id: 169777
-    title: What is the Malnutrition Universal Screening Tool (MUST), and how is it used in nutritional assessment?
+    title: >-
+        What are the World Health Organization's recommendations regarding sugar and fat intake?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-malnutrition-universal-screening-tool-must-and-how-is-it-used-in-nutritional-assessment
+    url: /learn/nursing/questions/what-are-the-world-health-organizations-recommendations-regarding-sugar-and-fat-intake
 related_article2:
-    id: 169769
+    id: 169784
-    title: How do the World Health Organization guidelines influence nutrition and hydration practices?
+    title: >-
+        How can cultural and religious considerations impact individual dietary needs in patient care?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-the-world-health-organization-guidelines-influence-nutrition-and-hydration-practices
+    url: /learn/nursing/questions/how-can-cultural-and-religious-considerations-impact-individual-dietary-needs-in-patient-care
 related_article3:
-    id: 169780
+    id: 169786
+    title: >-
-    title: What are the health implications of overweight and obesity?
+        What is the role of healthcare professionals in educating patients about nutrition and implementing dietary guidelines?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-health-implications-of-overweight-and-obesity
+    url: /learn/nursing/questions/what-is-the-role-of-healthcare-professionals-in-educating-patients-about-nutrition-and-implementing-dietary-guidelines
 related_article4:
-    id: 169784
+    id: 169768
-    title: How can cultural and religious considerations impact individual dietary needs in patient care?
+    title: >-
+        What are the key roles of nutrition and hydration in physical and mental health?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-cultural-and-religious-considerations-impact-individual-dietary-needs-in-patient-care
+    url: /learn/nursing/questions/what-are-the-key-roles-of-nutrition-and-hydration-in-physical-and-mental-health
 related_article5:
-    id: 169781
+    id: 169770
+    title: >-
-    title: What are the causes and consequences of undernutrition, and which populations are most at risk?
+        What are the primary functions of proteins in the body, and what are some common sources?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-causes-and-consequences-of-undernutrition-and-which-populations-are-most-at-risk
+    url: /learn/nursing/questions/what-are-the-primary-functions-of-proteins-in-the-body-and-what-are-some-common-sources
 ---

 &nbsp;